 Our Shared History

-Since 1999, the Martha’s Vineyard Film Society (MVFS) has grown from the dream of a handful of volunteers, to a vibrant, year-round cultural organization with over 1300 members.
-More than 20,000 people attend MVFS events each year.
+Since 1999, the Martha’s Vineyard Film Society (MVFS) has grown from the dream of a handful of volunteers, to a vibrant, year-round cultural organization with over 1400 members.
+More than 25,000 people attend MVFS events each year.
 In its first year, MVFS programming consisted of a weekly summer’s night screening of a classic film, using 16mm projectors, at the Grange Hall in West Tisbury.
 Since the first time we turned down the lights in 1999, we have exhibited over 800 feature length and short films that otherwise would not have been shown and enjoyed on the Island.
-Our programming grew to regular weekly programs at the Katharine Cornell Theatre, with supplemental screenings at venues across the Island, including: the historic Tabernacle, Union Chapel, Vineyard Playhouse, Capawock Theatre, MV Hebrew Center, and outdoors at the Featherstone Center for the Arts.
+Our programming grew to regular weekly programs at the Katharine Cornell Theatre in 2002, with supplemental screenings at venues across the Island, including: the historic Tabernacle, Union Chapel, Vineyard Playhouse, Capawock Theatre, MV Hebrew Center, and outdoors at the Featherstone Center for the Arts.
 Perhaps the MVFS’s greatest achievement is the annual Martha’s Vineyard International Film Festival.
-Now in its eighth year, the festival takes place over four days each September and draws thousands of filmgoers from on and off the Island.
+Now in its ninth year, the festival takes place over four days each September and draws thousands of filmgoers from on and off the Island.

 Yet, MVFS had one constant struggle— technical and artistic limitations imposed by less-than-perfect screening venues and the lack of a dedicated home in which our programming could expand.
 While the lovely Katharine Cornell Theatre was usually (but not always) available in the off-season, it still required us to temporarily set up a projector and sound system for each show.
 Even then, it was not possible to project the highest quality image or to deliver stereo sound.
 This past system of ever-changing venues also prevented us from using DCI (Digital Cinema) equipment that would allow us to bring to the Island the latest “art house” films that open in limited release in major cities.
 In short, the lack of a permanent home deprived our viewers of the first-class experience they deserve and should expect.